sarah-quinones/faer-rs/paper.md

 ---
-title: 'Faer: A linear algebra library for the Rust programming language'
+title: 'faer: A linear algebra library for the Rust programming language'
 tags:
   - Rust
   - linear algebra